BhathiyaPrasad/BhathiyaPrasad/readme.md

-## I'm Bhathiya Prasad, a Full-Stack Developer 👨‍💻
+## I'm Bhathiya Prasad, a Full-Stack Developer. 👨‍💻

 #### - 🔭I’m currently a Student